 The young people went out and about in Brinnington talking to local residents and capturing their stories and memories of working in the area, focusing on Needhams Foundry in particular.

-The stunning casts that have been created are being laid in the path that now runs along the former Stockport to Bredbury Railway Line, know locally as the Deadline, which starts at the entrance to Reddish Vale, next to the Portwood Roundabout.
+The stunning casts that have been created are laid on the path that now runs along the former Stockport to Bredbury Railway Line, know locally as the Deadline, which starts at the entrance to Reddish Vale, next to the Portwood Roundabout.

 It was incredible how many people knew of Needhams and how many had seen their manhole covers when they were abroad, they have been spotted in India, Spain and America as well as all over Great Britain.

-"I enjoyed Needhams worked there for when I was 17 for 3 and a half years, then I went into the army for National Service."
+"I worked at Needhams when I was 17 for 3 and a half years, then I went into the army for National Service."

 "All the sewer covers in peoples gardens and yards round here, take mine for example say Needhams